 What happens when two vastly different civilizations meet each other?
 History tells us that on the one hand, they could make war or, on the other, begin to establish kinship or state alliances.
 The colonization process of Peru is one that had a lot of the first, and a bit of the second.
 Just as the people came to conflict, so did their gods.
 However, the local gods who lost this conflict did not vanish in oblivion, but remained in other forms, even in some places in their original one.

-Listeners may also be interested in our previous podcasts on vernacular religion (in general
+Listeners may also be interested in our previous podcasts on vernacular religion (in general, and in the US), situational belief, the category of ‘indigenous’, Meso-American religion

 - Millones, L. (2010).
 Después de la muerte.
 Voces del Limbo y el Infierno en territorio andino.
 Lima: Fondo Editorial del Congreso del Perú.